francescaansell/HumanResourceManagement/README.md

 Employees
 * guykane, netflix2!

-*
+### IMPORTANT NOTES
+If you are having trouble running our program you may need to add the JAR file to your reference library in VS code.
+If you are testing the request an account feature you will need to view the terminal/output to see what number you are assigned.
+(This was discussed with Proffessor Vora)

+### Current Status and Capabilites :

 The scope of our project has changed after meeting with proffessor Vora.
 This is a breakdown of our specfied scope (i.e. what use cases we implemented)
-Current Status and Capabilites :

 (1) Authentication
 * User cannot loging until approved by admin or supervisor
 * User can login once approved
 * Can distinguish between supervisor and employee
 * Ensures everyone has a unqiue ID
-      * NOTE if you are testing the request an account feature you will need to view the terminal/output to see what number you are assigned.
-(This was discussed with Proffessor Vora)
-* could/should be implemented
+* Will be implemented in later iterations
   * ensuring proper passwords

 (2) Update Employee Information